JarrodKane/little-piggy/README.md

 ###### Animation

-- [ ] Animation of dice using Framer Motion
+- [x] Animation of dice using Framer Motion
+      -- [ ] Ability to click and pull back the dice as if to throw them motion
-- [ ] Animation of button click
+- [x] Animation of button click
 - [ ] Animation of hitting a 1
 - [ ] Winning animation